Microbiology and Environmental Toxicology Ph.D.

 5

-At least one additional graduate-level METX course or an approved course from another department:
+Students may select any graduate-level METX course from this list, or an approved course from another department.

 METX 201Sources and Fates of Pollutants